The Gritty Truth: Counterterrorism in an Era of Instability

 “John Brennan, former Director of the CIA during the Obama Administration,” says U Professor Bob Goldberg, “has long been at the center of America’s security response to international threats.
 He comes to us at a time when such dangers not only menace our physical safety, but strike at the very heart of our democracy.”

 John O. Brennan was sworn in as director of the Central Intelligence Agency on March

 8, 2013.
 As director, he managed intelligence collection, analysis, covert action,

 counterintelligence and liaison relationships with foreign intelligence services.

 Before becoming director, Brennan served at the White House for four years as assistant to the President for Homeland Security and Counterterrorism.
-During that time, he advised the President on counterterrorism strategy and helped coordinate the U.S. government’s approach to homeland security, including its policies for responding to terrorism, cyber-attacks, natural disasters and pandemics.
+During that time, he advised President Barack Obama on counterterrorism strategy and helped coordinate the U.S. government’s approach to homeland security, including its policies for responding to terrorism, cyber-attacks, natural disasters, and pandemics.